alexfoxy/lax.js/README.md

 # laxxx.js

-Simple & light weight (12kb) vanilla javascript plugin to create beautiful animations when you scrolllll!
+Simple & light weight (2kb minified & zipped) vanilla javascript plugin to create beautiful animations when you scrolllll!
 Harness the power of the most intuitive interaction and make your websites come alive!

 ## Demos